Learn how to make a sauce with healthy vegan ingredients. Here we use a base of cashews. Then we'll build the flavors based on your exact tastes. Fun!

 What are "Vegan Flavor Matches"?
 A list of ingredients that match with your chosen food perfectly.
 This helps you to whip up vegan dishes and sauces on-the-fly using what you have in your cupboard at any given time.
 SOOOOO EASY!

-So, armed with my Spinach Flavor Matches, and keeping flavor balancing (sweet, sour, spicy, salty) in mind, here's how my sauce came together.
+So, armed with my Spinach Flavor Matches, and keeping flavor balancing (sweet, sour, bitter, spicy/pungent, salty) in mind, here's how my sauce came together.

 SWEET - You can use any sweetener you like here, such as maple syrup or a granulated sweetener.
 I like coconut nectar because it doesn't cause your blood sugar to spike -- very helpful for those who have blood sugar problems or are trying to lose weight. :)